 - Be sure to bring the right gear.
 You’ll need a tripod, remote, and extra batteries to help make sure your camera is stable and you don’t run out of power while shooting photos of the blood moon.

 - Set your camera on manual.
-You’ll want to have a relatively slow shutter speed and a moderately high ISO (800-3200).
+You’ll want to have relatively slow shutter speed and a moderately high ISO (800-3200).
 Set your aperture relatively low too, so you capture enough light from the red moon in your frame.

 - Set your focus back from infinity.
 Though the moon is far away, you’ll want to set you manual focus slightly back from infinity to get a crisp, clear shot.